-The chemical scheme couples the sulphur and nitrogen chemistry to the photochemistry using about 140 reactions between 70 species (Andersson-Sköld and Simpson, 1999; Simpson et al. 2012).
-The chemical mechanism is based on the 'EMEP scheme' (EmChem19a as of June 2020), as well as reactions to cover acidification, eutrophication and ammonium chemistry.
+The EmChem19 chemical scheme couples the sulphur and nitrogen chemistry to the photochemistry and organic aerosol formation using about 200 reactions between ca. 1300 species (Simpson et al., 2020; Bergström et al., 2022; Andersson-Sköld and Simpson, 1999).
 The standard model version distinguishes 2 size fractions for aerosols, fine aerosol (PM2.5) and coarse aerosol (PM2.5-10).
-The aerosol components presently accounted for are SO4, NO3, NH4, anthropogenic primary PM and sea salt.
-Also aerosol water is calculated.
-Dry deposition parameterisation for aerosols follows standard resistance-formulations, accounting for diffusion, impaction, interception, and sedimentation.
-Wet scavenging is treated with simple scavenging ratios, taking into account in-cloud and sub-cloud processes.
-For secondary organic aerosol (SOA) the EmChem09soa scheme is used, which is a somewhat simplified version of the mechanisms discussed in detail by Bergström et al. (2012) but also has explicit toluene and benzene with different SOA yields to the o-xylene surrogate that was used previously.
+The aerosol components presently accounted for are SO4, NO3, NH4, anthropogenic primary PM, organic aerosols and sea salt.
+Also, aerosol water is calculated.
+Dry deposition parameterisation for aerosols follows standard resistance-formulations, accounting for diffusion, impaction, interception and sedimentation.
+Wet scavenging is treated with simple scavenging ratios, considering in-cloud and sub-cloud processes.
+For secondary organic aerosol (SOA) a volatility-basis set approach (Simpson et al., 2012) is used, which is a somewhat simplified version of the mechanisms discussed in detail by (Bergström et al., 2012).
+The EmChem19a scheme also has explicit toluene and benzene with different SOA yields to the o-xylene surrogate that was used previously.